avarga/tkpath/doc/README.txt

 This package implements path drawing modelled after its SVG counterpart, see http://www.w3.org/TR/SVG11/.

-The code is divided into two parts:

-1) Generic path drawing which also implements the platform specific parts.

-2) The items

 There are various differences compared to SVG.
 As a canvas item, it also behaves a bit differently than an ordinary item.